andrewjeminchoi/ajchoi.xyz/content/about.md

   utc_offset: ""
 ---

-I most recently worked on open-sourced blockchain software 🧑‍💻 at Algorand [^1], where I work on programmability, smart-contract languages, and developer infrastructure to power blockchain/Web3 apps.
+I most recently worked on open-sourced blockchain software 🧑‍💻 at Algorand [^1], where I focused on programmability, smart-contract languages, and developer infrastructure to power blockchain/Web3 apps.
 Before that, I did research on Ethereum/EVM-based systems [^2].
 And even before "Web3", I built "Web2" microservices at Google 🔎 and AWS 📦.

 I'm also interested in Computer Science education 🧑‍🏫.
 I teach as an Adjunct at Boston University and Wentworth Tech on various CS topics.
 I also helped teach 8 ECE courses at the University Toronto 🍁, where I received my BASc and MSc.